Losant/losant-docs/docs/experiences/walkthrough/part1.md

 1. Add a Debug node and connect it to the Endpoint Trigger node.
 1. Add an Endpoint Reply node and connect it to the Endpoint Trigger node.
 1. In the Endpoint Reply config, set the `Response Code Template` to `200`.
-1. In the Endpoint Reply config, set the `Reply Body` to `OK`
+1. In the Endpoint Reply config, set the `Response Body Template` to `OK`

-Click the `Deploy Workflow` button to deploy this workflow.
+Click the `Save & Deploy` button to deploy this workflow.
 You can now request this API endpoint using your favorite API tester, like [Postman](https://www.getpostman.com/) or CURL.

 ```text
 curl -H "Content-Type: application/json" -X POST \